 Linux Kernel 5.0 & New Graphics Drivers

-Ubuntu 19.04 ships with the Linux 5.0 kernel release.
+Ubuntu 19.04 is powered by the Linux 5.0 kernel release.

 To quote our own post on its release, this kernel version comes with ‘a bucket full of improvements’.
 Support for AMD FreeSync, Raspberry Pi touchscreens, and Adiantum encryption sit among the highlights.